- Location details

 - Non-tenure track

-The English Department at Gonzaga University in Spokane, WA, invites applications for one full-time, non-tenure-track faculty position in English beginning August 16, 2024.
-This is a one-year appointment with the possibility for renewal.
-Candidates should be committed to pursuing excellence in teaching that promotes an inclusive learning environment; ideal candidates will have experience teaching and mentoring students of all backgrounds, including those traditionally underrepresented in American higher education.
-This lecturer position is a 4-4 teaching load consisting primarily of English 101 (first-year writing), with the possibility of an occasional other lower-division course in the department, depending on applicant’s qualifications.
-The English Department is committed to building an intellectually vibrant and culturally inclusive community for our students, faculty, and staff.
+The English Department at Gonzaga University in Spokane, WA, invites applications for one full-time, non-tenure-track faculty position in English beginning January 2024.
+This is a 4.5 month appointment with the possibility for renewal.
+We seek candidates committed to pursuing excellence in teaching who possess strong pedagogical abilities and a sensitivity to equity-minded teaching practices, including addressing questions of diversity, equity, and social justice within the first-year writing course.
+Ideal candidates will have experience teaching and mentoring students of all backgrounds, including those traditionally underrepresented in American higher education.
+This lecturer position is a 4-4 teaching load consisting primarily of English 101 (first-year writing), with the eventual possibility of an occasional other lower-division course in the department, depending on applicant’s qualifications.

 - Teach four courses per semester, typically all sections of ENGL 101, first-year writing.